 At Avon House Preparatory School, we encourage our pupils to learn a musical instrument, finding the best possible to suit them through consultation with the parents and trials with the music teachers.
 We are very lucky to have a team of professional musicians who make up our peripatetic staff.
 They teach a whole range of instruments including brass, clarinet, drums, flute, guitar, keyboard, piano, recorder, saxophone, ukulele and voice.
 Our music curriculum is also richly enhanced by every pupil having the opportunity to learn the clarineo in Year 3 with our woodwind specialist.

 There is an ensemble for pupils learning instruments who have reached the standard of Grade 1 and above.
 There are regular informal and formal music concerts at school, as well as performances at local venues and churches.
 Our pupils work very hard for these events, and parents are encouraged to support whenever possible.

 Our Music Department is a significant strength in our School and we enjoy listening to the pupils as they develop their skills and expertise throughout their time at Avon House Preparatory School.

-In September we are introducing drama into the curriculum up to Year 5 at Avon House Preparatory School.
+Drama is introduced into the curriculum up to Year 5 at Avon House Preparatory School.
 We feel that the power of drama can help to spark pupils’ creativity and help them build confidence as well as developing their speech, communication and presentation skills.